Business routes of Interstate 94 in Michigan: Benton Harbor–St. Joseph

 The highway through the downtowns of Benton Harbor and St. Joseph was a part of US 12 when the United States Numbered Highway System was created in late 1926.
 US 31 was also routed concurrently through the area.
 The US 33 designation was later added to US 31 from the state line northward to US 12 in St. Joseph in 1937.
 On November 2, 1960, the I-94/US 12 freeway opened around the Benton Harbor–St. Joseph area, and the former route of US 12 through downtown was renumbered BL I-94.
 By the next year, US 33 was extended along BL I-94/US 31, and the eastern end of BL I-94 was converted to a divided highway.
 In 1962, US 31 was rerouted out of downtown Benton Harbor and St. Joseph to follow a new freeway east of Benton Harbor, removing it from BL I-94/US 33.
 When the business route was first constructed, it had half of a bridgeless diamond interchange each at Crystal and Euclid avenues, with the intent of building overpasses for both crossroads at a later date.
 Due to a high number of accidents at these two roads, construction began in 1966 to remove the two ramps at Euclid Avenue while also moving that road to an overpass and adding two more ramps at Crystal Avenue.
 Also as first constructed, the interchanges at each end of the route only consisted of two ramps; a third ramp was added to the eastern end before the highway opened, and the interchange at the western end was converted to a full interchange in 1979.

 A new pair of bridges over the St. Joseph River and adjacent Morrison Channel opened in part in 1976 and in full in 1977, replacing bridges built in 1909 and 1911, and were named and dedicated the following month.
 A planned relocation south of St. Joseph, proposed as late as 1979, was never built.
 US 33 was truncated in 1986, removing it from BL I-94 and replacing it with M-63 the following year when signage was updated.
 The Great Lakes Circle Tours were approved by the Michigan Department of Transportation (MDOT) and its counterparts in Minnesota, Ontario, and Wisconsin.
 In 2016, the section of the business loop concurrent with M-63 was dedicated as part of the West Michigan Pike Pure Michigan Byway.

-The interchange at the eastern terminus will be rebuilt as part of the completion of the St. Joseph Valley Parkway (US 31 relocation); the reconstruction started in 2020.
+The interchange at the eastern terminus was rebuilt as part of the completion of the St. Joseph Valley Parkway (US 31 relocation); the reconstruction started in 2020.
 The former diamond interchange at Crystal Avenue was also replaced with a roundabout in 2020.
+Parkway construction was completed in November 2022.